Episodic Multi-armed Bandits: Acknowledgement

-In this section we propose {\em Feedback Adaptive Learning} (FAL) (pseudocode given in Fig. \ref{fig:FAL}), which learns the sequence of actions to select based on the observed feedbacks to the actions taken in previous stages of a round (as shown in Fig. \ref{fig:mainfigure}).
-In order to minimize the regret given in (\ref{eqn:regretdef}), FAL balances exploration and exploitation when selecting the actions.
+In this section we propose {\em Feedback Adaptive Learning} (FeedBAL) (pseudocode given in Figure \ref{fig:FAL}), which learns the sequence of actions to select based on the observed feedbacks to the actions taken in previous steps of an episode (as shown in Figure \ref{fig:mainfigure}).
+In order to minimize the regret given in (\ref{eqn:regretdef}), FeedBAL balances exploration and exploitation when selecting the actions.